Global Generic Drug Market 2025-2033

 - Lupin Limited

-- Phoenix Demand Forecast Engine models volumes using patent-expiry calendars, treatment prevalence curves, and country-level reimbursement policies to estimate addressable generic opportunity by molecule and region.
+- Pheonix Demand Forecast Engine models volumes using patent-expiry calendars, treatment prevalence curves, and country-level reimbursement policies to estimate addressable generic opportunity by molecule and region.

 - Supply-Chain Mapping System identifies API sourcing concentration risks and alternative supplier hubs—critical for injectable and high-value generics.